 J.S.
 Watts is a British poet, novelist and short story writer who has been described as weaving the fantastical and the literary with other vibrant strands to create glowing, multi-faceted writing.
 Originally from London, she read English at Somerville and now lives in Cambridgeshire.
 Her poetry, short stories and non-fiction appear in a wide variety of publications in Britain and abroad and have been broadcast on BBC and Independent Radio.
 She has edited various magazines and anthologies and performed her poetry across England, Scotland and Wales, but not yet in Ireland.
 She has given talks and run workshops and writing groups for many years and in many places.

 To date she has had nine books published: five of poetry and four novels.
-The latest is Underword, a poetry collection that is not afraid to examine death from many angles and viewpoints.
-For further details of all her work, see her website: www.jswatts.co.uk
+The latest is Elderlight, the third and final novel in the Witchlight series.
+For further details see her website: www.jswatts.co.uk